Send My Love (To Your New Lover): Live performances

 Adele performed "Send My Love (To Your New Lover)" for the first time on 20 November 2015 at Joe's Pub during an iHeartRadio special launched for the release of 25.
 The song is part of the set list of Adele's third concert tour Adele Live 2016.
 During some concerts, an acoustic version of the song was performed.
 She also performed the song at Glastonbury 2016 on 25 June 2016.

 Cover versions

 "Send My Love" was covered by American pop rock band OneRepublic at BBC Radio 1's Live Lounge on 1 September 2016.
 American rock band Boyce Avenue covered the song on their YouTube channel as an acoustic cover.
 American country pop singer Kelsea Ballerini also covered "Send My Love" on The Bobby Bones Show.
-I'm With Her released a single of their live cover of the song in 2017 as a mostly acapella version with Paul Kowert from Punch Brothers accompanying the band on upright bass.
+I'm With Her released a single of their live cover of the song in 2017 as a mostly a cappella version with Paul Kowert from Punch Brothers accompanying the band on upright bass.